Kamikouchi-lab/YORU_doc/home.md

      conda activate yoru
      ```

-5. Install [Pytorch](https://pytorch.org) depending on the CUDA versions.
+5. Install [Pytorch](https://pytorch.org) corresponding to the CUDA versions.

     - For CUDA==11.8